Illustration of two skinny guys confused about how many workouts to do per week.

 Maybe that means doing Arm Day on Monday and Friday, with a full-body workout every Wednesday.
 That way, you can train your arms hard twice per week while casually maintaining the rest of your muscles.

 Once you’ve succeeded at building muscle, most health organizations recommend training at least twice per week.
-Two workouts per week aren’t enough to build muscle at full speed, but it’s more than enough to keep you big, strong, and healthy.
+Two workouts per week aren’t quite enough to build muscle at full speed, but a good 2-day workout split is enough to make great progress, and it’s more than enough to keep you big, strong, and optimally healthy.

 Marco Walker-Ng is the founder and strength coach of Outlift, Bony to Beastly, and Bony to Bombshell.
 He's a certified trainer (PTS) and nutrition coach (PN) with a Bachelor's degree in Health Sciences (BHSc) from the University of Ottawa.
 He has over 15 years of experience helping people gain muscle and strength, with clients including college, professional, and Olympic athletes.